gbataille/gitHUD/README.md

 command line that will show git information

 ![Example]
+See [Prompt explained](docs/PROMPT_EXPLAINED.md) for a detailled element by element description of what you see

 _**Note:** this example is taken from the iTerm2 OSX terminal, with custom colors from the Solarized Dark theme_